ek3d/spinja/README.md

 # Spinja
 Spinja is an endless wave based game where you stop ninjas from reaching your portal!

+## Controls:
+- A and S to move left and right
+- W or Space to jump

 ## There are two versions:
 - 48 Hour Edition
 - 1 Week Edition